productml/blurr/README.md

 Blurr is a collection of components built for MLOps, the Blurr Core library is one of them. **Blurr Core ⊆ Blurr**

 >We believe in a world where everyone is a data engineer.
 Or a data scientist.
 Or an ML engineer.
 The lines are blurred (*cough*).
-Just like development and operations became DevOps over time   -- Blurr authors
+Just like development and operations became DevOps over time

 We see a future where MLOps means teams putting together various technologies to suit their needs.
 For production ML applications, the __speed of experimentation__ and __iterations__ is the difference between success and failure.
 The __DTC helps teams iterate on features faster__.
 The vision for Blurr is to build MLOps components to help ML teams experiment at high speed.